wissemchabchoub/american_options_pricing/README.md

 ## 🧐 About <a name = "about"></a>

-In this project, we are implementing two pricing frameworks for American options based :
+In this project, we are implementing two pricing frameworks for American options based on:
 1. Longstaff Schwartz Method

 <p align="center">